Dy1aNT/linux-80211n-csitool-supplementary/README.md

 */netlink/my_log_to_file.c*

-This tool implements the function of logging CSI directly to a readable text.
+This tool implements the function of logging CSI to a directly readable text file.

 ---------------------------------------------